AequilibraE/aequilibrae/docs/source/traffic_assignment.rst

     :align: center
     :alt: Algorithm convergence comparison

-Not surprinsingly, one can see that Frank-Wolfe far outperforms the Method of Successive Averages for a number of iterations larger than 25, and is capable of reaching 1.0e-04, while MSA never reaches that convergence level even after 1,000 iterations.
+Not surprinsingly, one can see that Frank-Wolfe far outperforms the Method of Successive Averages for a number of iterations larger than 25, and is capable of reaching 1.0e-04 just after 800 iterations, while MSA is still at 3.5e-4 even after 1,000 iterations.

 Computational performance
 -------------------------